curusarn/simonlet.cz/talks/if20/index.md

 Typically, we make a typo, press arrow up, correct ourselves and execute theh result - works great.
 Another example is when we need to alternate between two or three different commands - pressing arrow up a couple of times comfortably gives previous commands without much effort and typing.

-History also works well when we have a good idea what we are looking for and remember a significant part of the command we want to recall.
+History also works well when we have a good idea what we are looking for - when we remember a significant part of the command we want to recall.
 For example, we can press Ctrl+R, type big enough part of the command and execute the result.
-Similarly, we could use prefix search if we do have it enabled or we could use more advanced manual history filtering to get find what we need.
+Similarly, we could use prefix search (if we do have it enabled) or we could use more advanced manual history filtering to find what we need.

 ![#3](slides/slides_if20_resh_3.png)
 **#3** We just talked about how standard history works